notwindstone/anisun/docs/README.md

 ## Features

 * Extensions in JS (visit [docs.anime.tatar](https://docs.anime.tatar/) for more info)
-* Anilist and Shikimori integrations
+* Anilist integration (and Shikimori in the future)
-* Search anime by filters
+* Searching anime by filters
 * Watching history
 * Localization
 * Theme customization

 ## Performance

-Even though this website is written in React, I think I still managed to achieve great performance.
+Even though this website is written in React, I think I still managed to achieve adequate performance.
 I tried to make it as smooth as possible while dealing with the monstrous re-rendering nature of React.
-It should work perfectly on mobile phones too, both in Firefox and Chromium-based browsers.
+It should work perfectly on not powerful mobile phones too, both in Firefox and Chromium-based browsers.

 ### PageSpeed Insights